eea/eea.eggmonkey/trunk/eea.eggmonkey/trunk/README.txt

     ``bin/monkey -n eea.indicators``

+If you want to skip versions.cfg update (for example running in a buildout without versions.cfg), you can run

+    ``bin/monkey -B eea.indicators``

 Providing defaults with a configuration file
 ============================================
 You can write a file ~/.eggmonkey in the following format: